Sharon Stone: Film and television balance (2018–present)

 Stone returned to television in 2018, when she portrayed a murdered children's book author and illustrator in Steven Soderbergh's HBO mystery production Mosaic, which was released as an iOS/Android mobile app serving as an interactive film and as a television drama.
 She received positive reviews for her performance.
 Maureen Ryan of Variety felt that the actress "displays terrific range and depth" and "holds the screen with effortless charisma", and Nick Schager of The Daily Beast wrote that "Stone's turn is something close to masterful."
 She earned the Satellite Award for Best Supporting Actress in a Series, Miniseries, or Television Film.

 In Rolling Thunder Revue: A Bob Dylan Story by Martin Scorsese (2019), a pseudo-documentary film covering Bob Dylan's 1975 Rolling Thunder Revue concert tour, Stone played an exaggerated version of herself.
 The film was released on Netflix, to critical acclaim.
 Owen Gleiberman described her appearance as a "marketing hook" and further stated: "The presence of Sharon Stone embodies the spirit of [the Hollywood] machine.
 She has always been a good actress (probably better than many know; just watch her in Casino), but her fame will forever rest on a certain crudely riveting but debased high-budget exploitation thriller".
 She reunited with Soderbergh for The Laundromat (2019), in which she played a harried realtor, opposite Meryl Streep.

 In Netflix's psychological thriller series Ratched (2020), a prequel to Miloš Forman's 1975 film One Flew Over the Cuckoo's Nest developed by Ryan Murphy, Stone portrayed a wealthy heiress who hires a hit man to kill a doctor for disfiguring her son.
 Intrigued by Murphy's pitch for her character, which he wrote for her, Stone described the part as "completely insane.
 And at the same time she thinks she's really a loving mother who has her shit together".
 The series garnered a decent critical response and was viewed by 48 million people in its first four weeks of release.
 In 2020 Stone appeared as herself in an introduction to the fifth episode of The New Pope, where she had an audience with John Malkovich as Pope John Paul III.

 In 2021, she also appeared as herself in the dramedy Here Today, directed by Billy Crystal, and was cast in the romantic drama Beauty, directed by Andrew Dosunmu for Netflix.

+In 2025, Stone was officially cast in the third season of Euphoria, joining a principal ensemble that includes Zendaya, Sydney Sweeney, and Jacob Elordi, She stated that she was "honored" to join the project and expressed enthusiasm about working with the series, creative team and cast.